Judge won’t dismiss complaint against pipeline security firm

 BISMARCK, N.D.
-(AP) — A judge is refusing to throw out a complaint that a North Carolina-based private security firm operated illegally in North Dakota during protests against the Dakota Access oil pipeline.
+(AP) — A state judge is refusing to throw out a complaint that a North Carolina-based private security firm operated illegally in North Dakota during protests against the Dakota Access oil pipeline.

-North Dakota’s Private Investigative and Security Board sued TigerSwan last June, alleging it operated without a license.
-The board seeks to ban TigerSwan and also could seek thousands of dollars in fines and fees.
+Judge John Grinsteiner also is declining for now to restrict evidence during TigerSwan’s upcoming civil trial or to dismiss company founder and President James Reese as a defendant.
+He ruled there are enough questions about the company’s actions and that Reese “is legally accountable for conduct performed by TigerSwan.”

-TigerSwan maintains it provided consulting services that don’t require a North Dakota license, and that any investigative work occurred at the company’s North Carolina headquarters.
+North Dakota’s Private Investigative and Security Board sued TigerSwan and Reese last June, alleging the company operated without a license in the state.
+The board seeks to ban TigerSwan from North Dakota and also could seek thousands of dollars in fines and fees.

-TigerSwan’s attorney asked Judge John Grinsteiner to dismiss the case, or at least bar any evidence about TigerSwan activities conducted outside of North Dakota.
+Texas-based pipeline developer Energy Transfer Partners hired TigerSwan, which was founded by retired military special forces members.
+TigerSwan maintains it provided consulting services that don’t require a North Dakota license, and that any investigative work occurred at the company’s headquarters in North Carolina and would not be subject to regulation by North Dakota’s licensing board.

 Most Read Nation & World Stories